 The Consultative Council of European Judges (CCJE) and the Consultative Council of European Prosecutors (CCPE) are the first bodies consisting solely of judges and prosecutors ever set up within an international organisation.
 They support the Committee of Ministers in carrying out the priorities for safeguarding the status of judges/prosecutors and strengthening of their role in Europe.
 They enrich the corpus of European standards in the judicial field by adopting Opinions on issues of common interest and examine the situation of the judiciary and judges/prosecutors in the member States.
 They highlight regularly main challenges to judicial independence and impartiality in Europe and contribute to the implementation of the Council of Europe’s Plan of Action on strengthening judicial independence and impartiality.

-The Council of Europe has also adopted standards and guidelines enhancing children’s access to the justice systems (see in particular the 2010 Guidelines on child-friendly justice).
-They aim at adapting the judicial system to the specific rights and needs of children.
+The Council of Europe has also adopted standards and guidelines enhancing children’s access to the justice systems, including the 2010 Guidelines on child-friendly justice) which aim at adapting the judicial system to the specific rights and needs of children.
 In order to strengthen and harmonise the knowledge of the relevant ECHR and other European standards on child-friendly justice, a free online training course on child-friendly justice and children’s rights has been developed within the program for Human Rights Education for Legal Professionals (HELP) of the Council of Europe.